 - Engaging texts with storytelling and other features.

 You could practice different layouts with a preview application.
 It will let you see the way your profile would look before any real users.
 Many accounts use this to build their profiles in one style without errors.

 While there is no limit to your creativity, don’t overdo it.
 Your brand’s message must be clear enough for people to understand it within several seconds!

 4. Not using CTAs

 The absence of call-to-action phrases helps your company lose a lot of potential clients each moment.
-Okay, they read your text, saw the photos – what’s next?
+Okay, they read your text, and saw the photos – what’s next?
 The audience is free to scroll by without even worrying about additional information about the product.

 This is one of the common social media mistakes made by many companies.
 A CTA isn’t the universal cure.
 It’s more like one of the elements that make people buy the product or at least get some additional interest.

 - Make a crystal-clear point;

 - Ensure it stands out;